ubuntu-bartenders/ubuntu-old-fashioned/README.md

 On Ubuntu (**only works for Xenial**):

-- sudo add-apt-repository -u ppa:tribaal/oldfashioned
+The easiest way to install is to use the included setup script:

-- sudo apt install oldfashioned
+`./setup-old-fashioned`

-Note: Since this script relies on launchpad buildd to be available, it will unfortunately not work until that package is made available for other series.
+Note: Since old-fashioned relies on launchpad buildd to be available, it will unfortunately not work until that package is made available for other series.

 ## Example